 It helps you learn more about the industry, develops valuable work experience, and cultivates vital technical and soft skills such as leadership, problem-solving, and customer service skills to work as a supply chain manager.

 By gaining the necessary education and experience under the belt, you are all set to find opportunities in the employment market.

 However, before applying to supply chain manager jobs, update your resume by listing related professional skills, certifications, and experience.

 Step 5: Advance Your Career

-Take your project management abilities to the next level by earning a related 2-year full-time Master’s qualification.
+Take your project management abilities to the next level by earning a two-year full-time Master's qualification.

 Related Industry bodies: